The Alkaline Food Planner (what’s for dinner?)

 [+] 1 tbsp saturated fats per day (basically coconut oil)

 While it is possible to get 3tbsp of omega 3 per day from diet (think leafy greens, chia, flax, oily fish, almonds etc) it’s hard.
 And especially hard to do every day – so I really do recommend a supplement, and I recommend going for quality too.

 Poor quality oils are not just useless, they’re toxic.

 For coconut oil – really, you can just buy any organic, 100% coconut oil product.
 There is no need to search for a specific brand.

 For MCT oil, it’s more important to go for quality as these oils do go through more of an extraction process.

 Questions About the Alkaline Food Planner?

-Using this alkaline food planner, I hope you now have a much clearer understanding of the types of foods you’ll be eating and the recipes you’ll be eating at breakfast, lunch and dinner.
+Using this alkaline food planner, I hope you now have a much clearer understanding of the types of foods you’ll be eating and the recipes you’ll be eating at breakfast, lunch, and dinner.

-A little preparation and pre-work is so critical, and it’s only a little, but if you can get this right – get your ‘staples’ and get your alkaline foods planned out you’ll be winning from the word go.
+A little preparation and pre-work are so critical, and it’s only a little, but if you can get this right – get your ‘staples’ and get your alkaline foods planned out you’ll be winning from the word go.
 This will make it all feel like a breeze…

 Enjoy, and if you have any questions, please just ask them below in the comments.